department-of-veterans-affairs/va.gov-team/products/health-care/questionnaire/discovery/user-research/conversation-guide.md

 ## Topic: Veteran assumptions - 10 minutes

-- What do you think happens to your data/information when you visit multiple doctors/clinics?
+- What do you think happens to the answers you provide when you answer questions about your health at the doctor's office?
+    - Orally?
+    - In writing?
+    - on an ipad?
+    - On your own before or after the appointment?
+    - Is there any difference in what happens to your information depending on how you provide it?

+    - if needed (prompt): Do you expect that information to be automatically shared with your other VA providers?

-- How would you want to fill out medical forms (digital, paper, desktop, mobile, etc)?
+- What format would be easiest for you to fill out medical forms (digital, paper, desktop, mobile, etc)?
+- Think back to earlier when we were discussing the high points and pain points of your last appointment at VA.
+When in your preparation process for an appointment would you want to

-- How can we make it easier for you to get your information to your doctor before a visit?
+How can we make it easier for you to share your information with your doctor before a visit?
+After a visit?

-- If your medical intake forms were done online, what do you think would happen to your information/data?
+- If you could complete your forms online or on a mobile application, what do you think would happen to your information/data?

-- In your ideal world, how would your information get to the right place/person for your visit?
-- How do you think specialty care forms would be different from your initial intake forms?
+- Do you think specialty care forms would be different from your routine primary care forms?

 ### Things to listen for:

 - _What methods might we explore for delivering forms?_
 - _Their assumptions on what happens to their data_
+- _Where to start?_

 ## Topic: Team/product assumptions - 10 minutes

-- What sort of information would you want to fill out online first?
-What would save you the most time?
-- How do you get notified about forms you need to fill out for a visit?
--

-### Things to listen for:

-- _What areas we should focus on first_
-- _

 ## Follow-up questions:

-- How would you rate your experience with filling out healthcare related forms?
-- Question
+- This might sound like a strange question, but if you were to describe to a fellow Veteran what they should expect about sharing health information with their providers at VA, what would you want them to know?
+- In your experience, what's the difference between a screener, a form, a quesionnaire -- or is there a difference?

 ## Thank-You and Closing - 5 minutes